 Instructions

-- In the food processor, add the biscuits and blitz until crumbs; add the melted butter and blitz again until combined, and the mixture looks like wet sand.
+- Make the crust: Put the biscuits in the food processor and blitz until crumbs, then add the melted butter to the crumbs and blitz again until combined (the mixture should look like wet sand).

-- Add the heavy cream to a mixing bowl and whisk with an electric whisk until a stiff peak forms.
+- Make the cream cheese filling: Pour the heavy cream into a mixing bowl and whisk it with an electric whisk until stiff peaks form.

-- In another bowl, mix cream cheese, sugar, and vanilla extract until creamy and smooth.
+- In another bowl, mix the cream cheese, sugar, and vanilla extract until smooth and creamy.

-- Now, fold the whipped cream into the cream cheese mixture until smooth, and stir in the raspberries (keep a few to decorate with).
+- Use a rubber spatula to fold the whipped cream into the cream cheese mixture until smooth, and then mix in the raspberries; don't overmix them (optional; keep a few raspberries to decorate with).

-- Top it with the remaining raspberries and sprinkle with powdered sugar.
-Cut the cheesecake and serve.
+- Decorate: Top the cheesecake with the remaining raspberries and sprinkle with powdered sugar (optional).
+Cut into slices and serve.

 Comments